Pierre Joseph Jeanningros

-Pierre Jean Joseph Jeanningros (21 November 1816 Besançon, France – 30 April 1902) was a French général, famous for having commanded the French Foreign Legion.
+Pierre Jean Joseph Jeanningros (21 November 1816 Besançon, France – 30 April 1902) was a French general, famous for having commanded the French Foreign Legion.

 Military career

 On 20 November 1834 he became a soldier, as an enfant troop (enfant de troupe) at the 66th Line Infantry Regiment (66^{e} Régiment d'Infanterie de Ligne), his Father's unit.
 He was promoted to Caporal (Corporal) on 6 July 1835, Fourrier (fourrier) (fourrier: non-commissioned officer responsible for stewardship) on 14 December 1836 and Grenadier Fourrier on 21 April 1836.
 On 1 December 1836 he was assigned as a Sergent (Sergeant) at the Zouaves (Zouaves) Regiment.
 He passed sergeant major (Sergent-Major) on 16 August 1837 and Sous-Lieutenant on 21 June 1840.

 On 8 September 1841 he was assigned as a Sous-Lieutenant to the 2nd Zouaves Regiment (2^{e} Régiment de Zouaves).
 He was accordingly promoted to lieutenant on 2 January 1842 and captain on 10 July 1847.

 On 14 March 1852 he returned as captain to the 1st Zouaves Regiment (1^{er} Régiment de Zouaves) and was designated as Capatain Adjudant Major on 3 May 1852.

 On 7 February 1854 he was designated as a Chef de bataillon (commandant – major) in the 43rd Line Infantry Regiment (43^{e} Régiment d'Infanterie de Ligne) and was assigned on 4 July 1855 to the 1st Guard Voltigeurs Regiment.

 On 2 October 1855 he was promoted to lieutenant-colonel in the 82nd Line Infantry Regiment (82^{e} Régiment d'Infanterie de Ligne) and passed colonel on 12 July 1859 at the 43rd Line Infantry Regiment (43^{e} Régiment d'Infanterie de Ligne).

 Under a Ministerial decision, he was assigned as a colonel in the Foreign Regiment in Mexico (Mexique) and became superior commander of Veracruz (Veracruz) and the Hot Lands from 14 June 1863 to 26 February 1864.
 From 20 June 1865 he was assigned to the command of the subdivision of Monterrey (Monterrey), including the States of Coahuila and Nuevo León (Léon).

 On 1 August 1865 he was promoted to Général de brigade, commanding the 2nd Brigade of the 2nd Division of the same States.
 He retained simultaneously his position at the head of the Foreign Legion, until 31 May 1866.
 He was accordingly designated as superior commandant for the States of Querétaro (Querétaro) and Sierra.

 He returned to France with the occupation army and disembarked at Saint-Nazaire on 28 March 1867.
 He was named by an Imperial decision on 30 March 1867 to the command of the 1st Brigade of the 2nd Infantry Division (2^{e} Division d'Infanterie) of the Imperial Guard, consisting of: